Want a step-by-step process—that you can immediately follow—to profitably run Instagram Shoutous?

 When you’re just getting started, you’d want to focus on smaller pages.

-By doing so, you get to test as much products as you can while burning the least amount of cash possible.
+By doing so, you get to test as many products as you can while burning the least amount of cash possible.

 “How small are we talking about?”